Agents' Room: Narrative Generation through Multi-step Collaboration: Evaluation

+In addition, we develop a LLM-based evaluator \citep{liusie2023zero,liu2024aligning,zheng2024judging,bohnet2024long} to perform \emph{side-by-side} comparisons of system output.
+We design prompts targeting the same dimensions of story quality adopted in our human evaluation.
+Specifically, we adapt the evaluation criteria described in Section~\ref{sec:human-eval} into a prompt template shown in Appendix~\ref{appendix:sxs_template}.
+This template asks the evaluator for a detailed assessment of the two stories presented, followed by a final conclusion, which is then parsed to obtain preference scores for each dimension.
 We provide an example usage in Appendix~\ref{appendix:sxs_template}.
 Given $N$~system outputs for each of $M$~input prompts, we evaluate all possible (unordered) pairs of outputs for each input (while shuffling the order in which the outputs are presented), producing $M \times N \times (N-1)/2$ different pairwise ratings.
 Finally, we obtain a wins matrix $W$ where $w_{i,j}$ is the number of times system $i$ wins over system $j$.
 This matrix is then used to obtain the systems' relative strengths after fitting a Bradley-Terry model \citep{bradley1952rank}.
 We use Gemini 1.5 Pro\footnotemark[4] as our LLM evaluator, as suggested in \cite{bohnet2024long}.